iamcal/wow-Precedence/Readme.txt

 TODO
 -----------------------------------------------------------------------------
 * config for priorities
-* tooltips for warnings

-* Time between explosive shots on LnL
+* Time between explosive shots on LnL (use fixed time rather than waiting for debuff)
 * No readiness during rapid fire - make configable
 * confiurable percentages for aspect switching
 * Extra wait times for high priority shots